 Tips to Keep Kids Safe this Holiday Season

 ‘Tis the season for mistletoe, gingerbread and carefully strung lights.
-It's the most wonderful time of the year, but also a potentially dangerous one for children.
-And although festivities, candles and garland may make the holiday season more cheerful, with them come some serious safety concerns.
+Festive touches like candles and garlands may make the holiday season more cheerful, but with them come some serious safety concerns.

 Tony Woodward, MD, MBA, medical director of emergency medicine at Seattle Children's Hospital, says the most important thing to remember this holiday season is supervision.